 We all know that spending time with your extended clan over the holidays can be aggravating.
 It can also end your life, science says.
-Here’s how to save yourself before it’s too late.
+How to save yourself this holiday season.

 This Thanksgiving, it’s time to answer the question on everyone’s mind.
 No, not about Iran’s nuclear program or whether Berlusconi got his comeuppance, but this: Can spending time with your family over the holidays kill you?